lightning-sagar/Social-Connect/README.md

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit pull requests for any features, bug fixes, or improvements.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please reach out to [your-email@example.com].
+For any inquiries, please reach out to [lightningsagar0@gmail.com].

 ```

-This README provides a comprehensive guide to understanding the project, setting it up, and running it.
-Ensure to replace `<repository-url>` with your actual repository URL and `your-email@example.com` with your actual email address.